 - In the Contents pane, drag the Elevation layer into the blank space of the model.

 The layer is displayed in the model as a blue oval with the layer's name.
-Blue ovals are input data variables: the initial data on the map that you'll transform with a geoprocessing tool.
+Blue ovals are input data variables: the initial data on the map that you will transform with a geoprocessing tool.
 You can reposition and resize input data variables, as well as all other model elements, in any way you like.
-Next, you'll add the Focal Statistics tool.
+Next, you will add the Focal Statistics tool.
 You can locate it by searching the list of available geoprocessing tools.

-- On the ribbon, on the ModelBuilder tab, in the Insert group, click Tools.
+- On the ribbon, on the ModelBuilder tab, in the Insert group, click the Tools button.

 The Geoprocessing pane opens.
 You can use this pane to access all geoprocessing tools in ArcGIS Pro.